Student Code of Conduct

 INFORMAL HEARING

-Structure of the Judicial Board
+Structure of the Student Conduct Board

-2. The Dean of Student Services as a nonvoting member appoints an administrative chair.
-The chair is responsible for keeping notes during the hearing, provide written summary of the reasoning of the Board, and distribute copies of the charges, decisions and recommended sanctions.
+• The Dean of Student Affairs appoints an executive chair as a non-voting member.
+The chair is responsible for keeping notes during the hearing, providing a written summary of the reasoning of the Board, and distributing copies of the charges, decisions, and recommended sanctions.
+Members of the Student Conduct Board must disqualify themselves from hearing cases arising out of matters relating to them or concerning persons, they are unduly prejudiced.

 EVIDENCE, TESTIMONY AND WITNESSES

-The student shall be entitled to appear in person to present a defense to the judicial body and may call witnesses.
-The student shall be entitled to refuse to answer questions, or may elect not to appear before the judicial body.
-Should the student elect not to appear, the hearing shall be held in the student’s absence.
+• The student shall be entitled to appear in person to present a defense to the judicial body and call witnesses.
+The student shall be entitled to refuse to answer questions or may elect not to appear before the judicial body.
+Should the student elect not to occur, the hearing shall be held in the student's absence.
+The student shall be entitled to ask questions of the judicial body or witnesses.

 RIGHT TO AN ADVISOR